numpy/numpy/doc/source/reference/simd/build-options.rst

 And I do not intend to export the build to other users or target a different CPU than what the host has.

-set `native` for baseline, or manualy specify the CPU features in case of option `native` isn't supported by your platform::
+Set `native` for baseline, or manualy specify the CPU features in case of option `native` isn't supported by your platform::

     python setup.py build --cpu-baseline="native" bdist